comsci-uwc-isak/unit-1-project-lyds-jane/Journal.md

 * Updated the "planning" section

 ### What did I learn
-* How to use grep to find lines in .txt commands
+* How to use grep to find lines in .txt
 * cp command

 ### Questions
 * How do you add all of the elements in a file?

+07/10/2019
+---

+### Tasks done
+* Created testCreate.sh
+* Updated README.txt (to explain testCreate.sh)

+### What did I learn
+* How to read one line of text in .txt files
+* The different types of testing